internal linking

 That’s the true value of internal links.
 They power your site architecture, convey meaning, funnel authority, and much more.

-Definitely check out the webinar below to dive even deeper on internal links.
+Definitely check out the webinar below to dive even deeper.
 My colleague, Angela Skane, and I joined Clearscope to explain some best practices and answer common questions.

 Internal links are a bit like an organizational chart for your website.
 They group related pages and sections together like departments in a company.
 This reinforces context and relevance as well as your depth of coverage on a topic.